 They’re with you when you eat, when you breathe, when you kiss.

 They are everywhere.
 On your hands.
 And in your belly.

 We all know how fascinated tweens are with all things gross and bodily.
 This ticks all the boxes.

 If your youngsters need to let off some serious steam, why not head to the Amsterdam Forest to swing between the trees.
 Visitors familiar with Go Ape in the UK will know the drill.
 Climb, swing, push your boundaries and enjoy the forest canopy from high.
 There are 8 courses for all levels of height and bravery.
-Take a deep breath and off you go… Or for those who enjoy less structured play, Jeugdland and Woeste Westen offer the chance to explore the natural environment without a Health and Safety officer in sight.
+Take a deep breath and off you go (click on the link for our latest full review)… Or for those who enjoy less structured play, Jeugdland and Woeste Westen offer the chance to explore the natural environment without a Health and Safety officer in sight.
 Navigate across waterways on little rafts; pick up pallet boxes, a hammer and nails and build a fort; or find wildlife in ponds and wilderness.
 Amsterdam’s young Bear Grylls are in training.

 Whilst we wouldn’t recommend letting younger kids roam free in Amsterdam’s extensive cycle lanes, this age is perfect for getting into the saddle and exploring.
 Start in the parks or quieter out of town locations to build up a bit of confidence before heading into and over the canal ring for a uniquely Amsterdam city tour.

 There you go, a plethora of choice.
 Be sure to check the rest of our Amsterdam kids’ section for tons more inspiration or head out of town and explore castles, villages, beaches and museums no more than half an hour away.

 Whatever you do, make sure you bring the kids to Amsterdam for a visit.
 They’ll be sure to remember the experience for many years to come.